 A sub-section of the video can be selected using the right and left slider buttons in VidPlayVST.

 VidRenderVST is a 64-bit Effect plug-in and it works only with 64-bit VidPlayVST.

 An Audio Unit version VidRenderAU is included in the OSX/macOS download.
 It works only with 64-bit VidPlayAU.

 If your DAW supports both VST and Audio Unit plug-ins you are advised to use the VST version in preference.
 The Audio Unit version is a little less CPU efficient.

 Bitwig Studio in OSX/macOS

 In this DAW, in OSX/macOS, VidRenderVST and VidPlayVST need to be run inside the host process.
-Choose Settings/Plug-ins "Only as bit bridge".
+Choose Settings/Plug-ins "Within Bitwig" ("Only as bit bridge" prior to v2.5).
 In the plug-in list you can enable all your other plug-ins to run independently, but leave un-checked VidRenderVSTv1 and VidPlayVSTv2.
 Close Bitwig and re-boot after making changes here.

 SoundBridge free DAW

 VidRenderVST does not work with the current version of SoundBridge (v1.10 tested August 2018).